Acquiring New Customers using customer-centric strategy

 If an entrepreneur wants to start a new business, he first has to think up the right idea.
 You have to make sure that you are producing what is needed by prospects rd customers in your vicinity.
 One thing you should know is that a portion of your resources should be committed to acquiring new customers for your products and services.

 In a customer-centric enterprise, acquiring new customers is one of their top priorities.
-You sho2d understand that organizations operate a competitive environment where they have to compete for existing prospects and customers the market square.
-They always achieve this through superior customer in service and increase in customer experience.
+You should understand that organizations operate a competitive environment where they have to compete for existing prospects and customers the market square.
+They always achieve this through the superior customer in service and an increase in customer experience.
 They take even’ opportunity to delight their customers.

 In acquiring new customers, communication is very important.
 You must be able to get the right information to the right target in the right manner.
 The organization must be able to project the right image of the organization.
 They would achieve this by projecting the profiles of the companies’ best customers.

 Once an organization acquires a new customer, they have a more serious task at hand, which has to do with retaining the customer and preventing loss of customers to competitors.
 In retaining your customers, you have to understand the relationship between the company the brand, the channel of distribution and the customer Competitors always try to draw away customers through innovation and incentives which are meant to draw customers from another life cycle.

 In a survey conducted by Deloitte and Thuch6, it was discovered that it cost five times as much to acquire a new customer as it does to keep an existing one.
 Another research conducted by Fredrick Reicheld reported that five percent retention in customers over their lifetime results in an 85 to 125 percent increase in company margin over that same time period.

 In retaining customers when adopting a customer-centric strategy, the organization must be able to communicate information about new products and innovations to the customers in real-time.
 They must do this throughout the entire tenure of the customer with the organization.
 This must also be passed through the appropriate channels that the customer prefers.